muddassarH/muddassarH/README.md

-- 👋 Hi, I’m @muddassarH
+- 👋 Hi, I’m Muddassar Hussain
-- 👀 I’m interested in WORKING ON  PYTHON .
+- 👀 I’m interested in PYTHON DEVELOPMENT.
-- 🌱 I’m currently WORING ON PYTHON
+- 🌱 I have 2 years of Experience.
-- 💞️ I’m looking to for practice projects ...
+- 💞️ I’m looking to for projects ...
 - 📫 How to reach me by whatsapp (+923115920298)

 <!---